What Are UV-LEDs and How Effective Are They?

 - Car lights,

 - Billboards and signs,

 - Destination displays in train stations and airports,

 What Are UV-LEDs?

 Unlike standard LEDs, UV-LEDs emit UV-C rays with a wavelength of approximately 280 nm or shorter.
-Out of the different bands of UV light, UV-C rays have the shortest wavelength range and the largest energy per photon in the ultraviolet spectrum.
+Out of the different bands of UV light, UV-C rays have the shortest wavelength range.
+They also have the largest energy per photon in the ultraviolet spectrum.

-This means that with the right dosage and intensity, UV-C light possesses the suitable germicidal properties required to destroy 99,99% of pathogens.
-UV-C light penetrates into their cells and changes the structure of its DNA and RNA, rendering them incapable of reproduction.
+This means that with the right dosage and intensity, UV-C light possesses the suitable germicidal properties required to destroy 99.99% of pathogens.
+UV-C light penetrates into their cells and changes the structure of their DNA and RNA, rendering them incapable of reproduction.

-As a result, UVC-LEDs are becoming increasingly more popular in germicidal devices such as UV cleansers, replacing standar UV lamps, such as mercury vapor lamps, mercury-Xenon lamps, and UV-C pulsed Xenon lamps.
+As a result, UV-C LEDs are becoming increasingly more popular in germicidal devices such as UV cleansers.
+They are replacing standard UV lamps, such as mercury vapor lamps, mercury-Xenon lamps, and UV-C pulsed Xenon lamps.

 Are UV-LEDs More Effective than Standard UV-Lamps?